stride3d/stride-docs/en/manual/assets/tags.md

 Assets can be tagged to help search for them more easily, or to organize them in [asset bundles](asset-bundles.md).

 Tags aren't available at runtime.
-They are only used as a tool in **Game Studio** and during asset compilation.
+They are only used as a tool in **Game Studio** and in compilation for [asset bundles](asset-bundles.md).

 ## Add or remove a tag

-An asset's tags are displayed at the top of the **property grid**.
+An asset's tags are displayed at the top of the **Property grid**.

 ![](media/property-grid-tags.webp)